AlexiaArtemis/simpledictionary/README.md

 pip install simple-dictionary
 ```

-The dictionary is supported on Python 2.7, as well as Python 3.5 and above.
+The dictionary is supported on Python 3.5 and above.

 ## How to use